Dishanegi/Albany-Health-Management/README.md

 # Albany Health Management Platform

+> **🆕 Multi-Environment Support**: This platform now supports deploying to multiple environments (dev, sandbox, uat, qe, staging, prod) with complete resource isolation.
+All resources are automatically named with environment-specific suffixes.
+See [Deployment Section](#deploying-the-system) for details.

 ## 📋 What This System Does

 This platform automatically processes health data from Garmin devices.
 When new health data files arrive, the system: